Aetna Medicare Plans Review

 Every year, the Centers for Medicare and Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans according to a five-star scoring system.
 You can review Aetna Medicare Star Ratings by state and by plan to compare the relative quality of plans that are available.

-More than 4 out of every 5 Aetna Medicare Advantage Prescription Drug (MAPD) plan members are enrolled in a plan rated 4 stars or higher in 2021.
+The majority of Aetna Medicare Advantage Prescription Drug (MAPD) plan members are enrolled in a plan rated 4.5 stars out of 5 or higher in 2022.

 Credit rating agency AM Best issued a Financial Strength Rating of “A” (Excellent) to CVS Health Corporation’s Aetna subsidiaries.